 In Table 3 we explore the dynamics of employment jointly by the level of digitalization and routineness of professions.
-We compute the average rates of employment growth over the 2011-2016 period focusing simoultaneously on the two distributions of digitalization and routineness.
-We aim therefore at addressing - using simple descriptive statistcs - the following two issues: Have highly routinized tasks experienced a faster job contraction as the literature $\hat{a}$ la Autor and Dorn (2013)'s highlights?
+We compute the average rates of employment growth over the 2011-2016 period focusing simoultaneously on the two distributions referring the the levels digitalization and routineness of occupational professions.
+We aim therefore at addressing - using simple descriptive statistcs - the following two issues: Have highly routinized tasks experienced a faster job contraction in line with the literature $\dot{a}$ la Autor and Dorn (2013)?
 What is the combined effect of digitalization and routineness on employment?

 Table 3 shows that the professions registering the greatest job contraction (-16%) are those characterized by a high level of digitalization and routineness.
-A low level of digital use is associated with a positive job growth (2.87%), whereas medium and high levels of digital use are associated with jobs contraction (-0.17% and -0.56%).
-Conversely, low and high levels of routineness (RTI) are associated with employment contraction (-0.81% and -0.90%).
-A positive dynamics of employment (5.32%) is found only in those professional groups characterized by a medium level of routineness.
-The tables clearly shows that it is the simultaneous presence (interaction) of high levels of both digitalization and routineness to be associated to major job losses.
-A similar pattern is found when we focus on digital tasks (see table A2 in the Appendix).
+A low level of digital use is associated with a positive job growth (2.87%).
+A negative employment dynamics has been experienced by professions characterized by medium and high levels of digital use (-0.17% and -0.56%) and low and high levels of routineness (RTI) (-0.81% and -0.90%).
+A strong positive dynamics of employment (5.32%) is found only in those professional groups characterized by a medium level of routineness.
+Table 3 clearly the greatest job losses are found in professions combining high levels of both digitalization and routineness.
+A similar pattern is found when we look at the combined employemnt effect digital tasks and routiness (see table A2 in the Appendix).